Strevitz/chakra-gatsby-website/README.md

 ## General info

 This frontend application is perfect to present product or service in simple and direct way for customer.
-In the first place in the vicinity, the customer notes the possibility of booking first yoga classes and learns product specifications.
+In the first place in the vicinity, the customer notes the possibility of booking a free first yoga classes and learns product specifications.

 ## Tech info

-- The Vinyl shop website was written in **Gatsby JS**.
-I used **SCSS** and split CSS into modules.
+- The Chakra product website was written in **Gatsby JS**.
+I used **SCSS** and split CSS into one main and few thematic SCSS files.
-- In a project, I wanted to learn use Gatsby JS and present product in simple landing page way.
+- In a project, I wanted to learn use Gatsby JS boilerplate and present product in a simple landing page way.

 ## Technologies